NCL Home > Documentation > Graphics > Resources

 The following resources can be used to control fill features when cnFillMode is set to CellFill:

-Currently the CellFill mode is not available when cnScalarFieldData is specified using a MeshScalarField object.
+Prior to version 6.2.0, the CellFill mode was not available when cnScalarFieldData was specified using a MeshScalarField object.

 Default: AreaFill